guettli/deadends-of-it/README.md

 I am happy that I don't have to use FTP in my current projects.

+## IPSec

+If you are starting from scratch today, I would not recommend using IPsec.

 ## Mirrors

 In the past, it was common to run a script that detects which mirror is the best for your particular internet connection.
 Of course, debian/ubuntu packages and other stuff still gets mirrored.
 But in most cases, it is not needed anymore.